aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/advanced-features/create-tagged-pdf-aspose-java/_index.md

 // Repeat for other spans...
 ```

-**Append Spans to Paragraphs**

-Attach each span element to its respective paragraph:
 ```java
 p1.appendChild(span1);
 // Append other spans similarly...
 ```

-### Step 4: Save Tagged PDF Document
+### How to tag PDF – Step 4: Save the tagged PDF document

 #### Overview

-Once your document is structured and tagged, save it to a specified directory.

-**Save the Document**
+After building the logical structure, we simply save the document to the desired location.

+#### Code

 ```java
 String outputPath = dataDir + "CustomTag.pdf";
 document.save(outputPath);